jpritikin/coach/content/docs/me/psychoactive/cannabis/_index.md

 ### Euphoriants (THC-like)

 - THC (Δ8-THC or Δ9-THC) offers a relaxing high.
+Trip time is about 6-7 hours from ingestion.
 - Δ10-THC (actually 70% Δ10-THC, 22% Δ8-THC) offers an energizing head high.
+Trip time is about 8-9 hours from ingestion.
 Compatible: THCV, CBG, CBT.
 CDBV is not bad, but I prefer the softness of CBT.
 CBC is pleasant but too blissful for work blends.
-Incompatible: CBN, CBD, H4CBD.
+Incompatible: CBD, H4CBD.
 - HHC (hexahydrocannabinol) feels similar to Δ8-THC, but distributed unevenly across the body.
 Most of the effect is from the neck up, with some sensation from the waist up.
 The high is roughly balanced between energizing and relaxing.
 Weird.[^turkey-hhc] 👎

 My tentative take is that there are not that many real choices for euphoriants.